Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Preliminaries

-for $f\in L^\infty_c$ and $Q$ a cube. \end{lemma} \begin{proof}The lemma follows by the triangle inequality together with the unconditional convergence in $L^1(Q)$. \end{proof} Stronger conditions on $b$ ensure stronger unconditional convergence.
-In the unweighted setting, for example, if $b \in \BMO$, then for every $f\in L^p$ the sum $\Pi_{b,\cd}f$ converges unconditionally in $L_p$ for every $p \in (1,\infty)$.
+Stronger conditions on $b$ ensure stronger unconditional convergence.
+In the unweighted setting, for example, if $b \in \BMO$, then for every $f\in L^p$ the sum $\Pi_{b,\cd}f$ converges unconditionally in $L^p$ for every $p \in (1,\infty)$.
 In the extension of this to the Bloom setting, Burkholder's weak $L^1$-inequality is a useful tool: